Eagtac SX30C2 Flashlight Review

 This is a nicely built light, with the same unusual features as the TX30C2.
 In particular, I like the tailcap feature-wise, and everything about the light is high quality.

 One of the main differences is in the tailcap.
 There’s a retaining ring, which is a lanyard attachment point.
 The different thing about that is how it allows you to remove the tailcap.
-Since this bit of tailcap rotates freely, it’s possible to unscrew the tailcap without really releasing the grip from the tailcap.
+Since this bit of the tailcap rotates freely, it’s possible to unscrew the tailcap without really releasing the grip from the tailcap.
 That might seem minor, but it’s really a nice thing.

 The head is also held on in an unusual way.
 There’s a set screw, seen below, which holds the head on.
-I did not remove this screw, (but may; I’m interested in what’s in there exactly).
+I did not remove this screw (but may; I’m interested in what’s in there exactly).
 But this set screw is very different – I can’t think of one other light with a set screw holding the head on this way.
 (Not that it’s a better or worse way, but it proves that the engineering is solving problems in a way others aren’t, which sometimes leads to great innovation!)

 The light is quite printed, including the model on the head.
 The model name being on the head is sensible, since the body is shared by other models (one of which I’ll be reviewing later this week, or early next!).

-As you can see there are fins on the head but not extremely deep.
-The SX30C2 isn’t driven very hard though, so there’s no extreme heat to deal with.
+As you can see, there are fins on the head, but not extremely deep.
+The SX30C2 isn’t driven very hard, though, so there’s no extreme heat to deal with.

 The tailcap has a spring.
-The head end has a spring too, but it terminates in a button (so it’s a spring, even though it looks buttony below).
+The head end has a spring, too, but it terminates in a button (so it’s a spring, even though it looks buttony below).
 The tailcap spring isn’t quite as stiff as I’d like, but with both ends having springs, this isn’t a big issue.
-It’s hard to see on that positive connection, but the brass button has a plastic ring around it.
+It’s hard to see that positive connection, but the brass button has a plastic ring around it.
 Looks like that’d be a physical reverse polarity protection, but it doesn’t seem to be; flat-top cells work fine.
-(The manual does say “protruded top required” which would indicate that they do want us to use button tops.)
+(The manual does say “protruded top required,” which would indicate that they do want us to use button tops.)

 Size and Comps

-Officially, the head diameter is 47mm and the tail end is 25.4mm.
+Officially, the head diameter is 47mm, and the tail end is 25.4mm.
 The length is 138mm, and the light tips the scales at 138g without cell.

 Below, the TX30C2 (right) is seen with the SX30C2.
 Note how the bodies are the same, with the heads being the only difference.
 It’s not possible to purchase different heads to use with the same body.
 The heads don’t detach that way.